QuentinAndre/Website/content/post/reproducing-jcr-papers/index.md

 ---

-My co-author Nick Reinholtz and I have attempted ([as part of an effort to validate the cost-effectiveness of method we are writing a paper on](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4561485) to reproduce the results of all pre-registered studies with open data we could find in the Journal of Consumer Research.
+My co-author Nick Reinholtz and I have recently attempted ([as part of an effort to validate the cost-effectiveness of method we are writing a paper on](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4561485)) to reproduce the results of all pre-registered studies with open data we could find in the Journal of Consumer Research.
 What did we learn?
 A few interesting things!

 ## Lesson 1: The Data Can Be Available...
 Just Not to You.
 We searched for all articles published in JCR which contain at least one of the keywords “osf”, “Open Science Framework” or “researchbox” (to identify posted datasets) and at least one of the keywords “pre-reg*”, “prereg*”, or “aspredicted” (to identify pre-registrations).
 This search returned 37 papers: Exciting!